Bonchurch Landslips: History

 The Bonchurch Landslip was developed as a picturesque woodland walk in Victorian times, with natural features including the Devil's Chimney, the Chink, and the Wishing Seat (a.k.a.
 Wishing Stone, a large moss-covered rock by the path).

 A lesser slip took place in February 1995.
 Although Bonchurch village itself is on a stable part of the Undercliff, slippage is still active at its edge adjacent to The Bonchurch Landslip: in 2011, subsidence destroyed North Court, a Victorian villa.

+A further major landslip, the worst on the island since 1994, took place on the evening of 10 December 2023.
+Ground movement had occurred over October and November with wet weather throughout August being blamed.
+Following the December landslide, the nearby Leeson Road was immediately closed with 20 households being evacuated.
+An area of former woodland extending about a quarter of a mile along the coast beneath the cliff, including picturesque woodland paths, and incorporating part of the Isle of Wight Coastal Path, was completely obliterated.
+It was initially reported that the Devil's Chimney, a scenic rock cleft, had been destroyed, but subsequent footage appears to show that it remains intact, although now inaccessible to the public.
+The Wishing Seat and the "Chink", both of which are located to the north of the destroyed area, also survived the landslip, though these too are inaccessible as the paths to them have been closed for safety reasons.

 Cultural references

 The 1847 religious story The Old Man's Home by William Adams features a description of the East End landslip in the 1840s after its vegetation was re-established.